arke-industries/Protogen/README.md

 protogen generates structure definitions for all objects and serialize/deserialize functions for every method's in/out pair.
 These take a stream to write to/read from.
+It also generates a dispatcher function that branches on the method type and category returning a new method handler.